jasonshanks/dotfiles/README.md

 time to time to keep your environment fresh and up-to-date.
 You can find this script in `bin/`.

-## Thanks and shoutouts!
+## 🙏Thanks and 📣shoutouts!

 Thanks really to the entire open source and github community who graciously shares their own dotfiles and ways of doing things.
 So many avenues and options.

 Special thanks to:

 - [Zach Holman](https://github.com/holman/dotfiles) - for the inspiration to organise by thematical folders and to include a bootstrap script to auto copy and symlink everything needed to configure a new system.
 Zach also has still [timeless article](https://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/) around his methodology and thinking.
-His were designed around zsh shell so I have adapted for my preferred fish shell.
+His were designed around zsh shell, so I have adapted for my preferred shell – 🐟fish.
 - [Ryan Bates](http://github.com/ryanb/dotfiles) - recursively, much of the script foundation Zach based on Ryan Bates' dotfiles.